• Skip to primary navigation

 Serving: 1serving | Calories: 200kcal | Carbohydrates: 9g | Protein: 2g | Fat: 18g | Saturated Fat: 2g | Sodium: 19mg | Potassium: 412mg | Fiber: 2g | Sugar: 4g | Vitamin A: 870IU | Vitamin C: 38.5mg | Calcium: 75mg | Iron: 2.5mg

-This post was originally published on September 14, 2018 and republished on June 1, 2019 with updated content and a video.
+This post was originally published on September 14, 2018 and republished on June 1, 2019 and again on August 7, 2025 with updated content.
 Thanks for watching and sharing!

 About Maria